 For more detailed angling information, particularly angling opportunities, please visit FishGalloway by clicking here.
 This specialised angling website provides detailed descriptions of river beats and stillwater fisheries in the Galloway area which offer angling, on-line booking facilities, recommended accommodation, daily river flows, weather prospects and regular updates on the daily and weekly fish catches.
 What more could an angler want?!

-The River Luce is the region's most westerly river system.
+The Luce is the region's most westerly river system.
 With its sweeping, clearly defined pools lined with broadleaved trees, it is one of the most picturesque of the Solway rivers and is regarded as being pristine in terms of its salmon and sea trout fishing.
-Most of the river is 'fly fishing' only and contains some very impressive sea trout and good numbers of salmon and grilse.
-Like the other Galloway rivers, the Luce is a spate river that fishes best during and after a good fall of rain.
+The river is 'fly fishing only' and contains some very impressive sea trout and good numbers of salmon and grilse.
+Angling pressure is relatively light across the river.
+Like the other Galloway rivers, the Luce is a spate river that fishes best after a good fall of rain.